-- Develop affiliations with reputable health care organizations for fieldwork experience. - Advise and assist the student in identifying an appropriate site that will meet professional growth and learning requirements identified by the student. - Facilitate an effective transition for the student from the online coursework to fieldworksite. - Execute Affiliation Agreement for Internship. - Approve course registration. - Approve Final Work plan as prepared by the student.
+- Advise and assist the student in identifying an appropriate site that will meet professional growth and learning requirements identified by the student. - Facilitate an effective transition for the student from the online coursework to fieldworksite. - Execute Affiliation Agreement for Internship. - Approve course registration. - Approve final Work plan as prepared by the student.